pywbem/pywbem/DEVELOP.md

         * See `list of open issues`_.

         .. _`list of open issues`: https://github.com/pywbem/pywbem/issues

+4. Add an initial Git tag for the new release stream and push it to the remote repo.

+    Note: An initial tag is necessary because the automatic version calculation done by setuptools-scm uses the most recent tag in the commit history and increases the least significant part of the version by one, without providing any controls to change that behavior.
+So without this initial tag when developing 1.8.0, the most recent tag would be 1.7.0 and the calculated version would be e.g. 1.7.1.dev11+g7c3eb911.
+The "a0" at the end of the tag is necessary because it adds a new least significant part, so the rest of the version is not increased.
+So when developing 1.8.0, the calculated version is e.g. 1.8.0a1.dev11+g7c3eb911.

+        git tag ${MNU}a0
+        git push --tags

 5. Commit your changes and push them to the remote repo: